steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

                                         {"color": xgd_color}])
 ```

 From this function, we are able to produce our xGD vs GD Performance chart.
-In this example the xGD per90 is calulated on a 5 game rolling average basis to correct for any swings in form that will detract fromt he insight we're trying to gain from this chart.
+In this example the xGD per90 is calulated on a 5 game rolling average basis to correct for any swings in form that will detract from the insight we're trying to gain from this chart.

 ![Napoli_GD_vs_xGD](/images/GD_vs_xGD.png)